OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/publish.md

 npx openzeppelin push --network <network>
 ```

-Note that for the EVM package to be used by others, you need to use a real
+Note that for the Ethereum package to be used by others, you need to use a real
 network instead of your local development one.
 We have a guide about
 [Deploying to mainnet](mainnet) which can be useful.